Hurunui District Council - Waste and Recycling

 Waste and Recycling Tonnages

-Note: Other recycling - i.e. car batteries, children's car seats, clothing, e-waste, engine oil, paint and containers via the Agrecovery recycling scheme (at Culverden transfer station).
+Note: Other recycling - e.g. car batteries, children's car seats, clothing, e-waste, engine oil, paint etc.

 The increase in waste is due to council accepting commercial waste at Amberley transfer station and increased volumes since the 2016 earthquake.